Skip to main content

 Connecting to a Navico radar

 Once connected, Orca will automatically detect the Radar and show Radar Controls in the Control Center.
-For information about controlling your Radar, see the relevant article.
+For information about controlling your Radar, see the article: How do I control my Radar?

 Direct connection is only recommended if you do not intend to access the Radar from any other devices.